camunda/camunda-docs-manual/content/update/minor/711-to-712/_index.md

 1. Check [Version Compatibility Matrix]({{< ref "/user-guide/spring-boot-integration/version-compatibility.md" >}})
 2. Update **Spring Boot Starter** and, when required, Spring Boot versions in your `pom.xml`.
-3. Update the Camunda BPM version in your `pom.xml` in case you override it before (e.g., when using the enterprise version or a patch releases)
+3. Update the Camunda Platform version in your `pom.xml` in case you override it before (e.g., when using the enterprise version or a patch releases)

 # External Task Client Update